grpc/grpc.io/content/en/docs/guides/metadata.md

 Trailers are a special kind of header that is sent after the message data.
 They are used internally to communicate the outcome of an RPC.
 At the application level, custom trailers can be used to communicate things not directly part of the data, such as server utilization and query cost.
-Trailers can be sent by either the server or the client.
+Trailers are sent only by the server.

 ### For more details, please see the following gRPCs